 If you have an active sales pipeline, the prospects sitting in there are also a good target audience for marketing.
 This time, you are reaching out to people you hope to do business with, as opposed to your established client base.
 There will be plenty of materials to share with them – perhaps guides on your YouTube channel or testimonials on your website.
 Anything to help promote your brand and keep your name in the forefront of their minds when the prospect is ready to make a decision.

 Keep In Touch

 There may also be general information about your business that you need to promote.
-This could be anything from Christmas opening hours, to details of a new contact centre opening imminently.
-This will be of relevance to a wider audience rather than those segmented groups that I looked at in the previous examples.
-If the goal here is simply to send some information, then it might be more useful to track the open rate of the emails sent, rather than any clickthrough activity.
+This could be anything from Christmas opening hours to details of a new contact centre opening imminently.
+This will be relevant to a wider audience more than the segmented groups I looked at in the previous examples.
+If the goal here is to send some information, then it might be more useful to track the open rate of the emails sent, rather than any clickthrough activity.

 All Different… All The Same

 Above are three different CRM examples of how you could use Campaigning within our system.
 Although the scenarios aren’t the same, they all follow a common principle: Pick the audience you wish to target and design a message that is relevant to them.
 As you are using the same tools to achieve these different ends, once you have understood how the principle works, it opens a lot of doors.
 In fact, you could say this is a common principle of a good CRM system.
 You have different modules – in our example Helpdesk and Campaigns, as well as Contacts and Companies.
 Once you have learnt how one feature works, you can apply a similar logic to another module, and so your knowledge of how the system works grows very quickly.